Nov 21, 2024

 Entertainment Technology & Design is the creative application of scientific and mathematical principles to the design, manufacture, and construction of structures, machines, processes, and live systems.
 This degree program focuses on preparing students for a discipline that creates the highly technical designs that the entertainment industry has come to demand.
 Entertainment technology and design involves the application of traditional engineering disciplines including computer science, computer engineering, construction management and the fusion of electrical and mechanical systems to the art of entertainment.

-Please see the UNLV Entertainment Technology and Design department web page at www.unlv.edu/eed for more information about department programs, faculty, and facilities.
-Degree worksheets and 4/5 year plan for the major are available at www.unlv.edu/degree/bs-entertainment-engineering-design-designtech.
+Please see the UNLV College of Fine Arts and Howard R. Hughes College of Engineering, Entertainment Technology and Design web page for more information about department programs, faculty, and facilities.
+Degree worksheets and 4/5 year plan for the major are available on the UNLV Degrees Directory.

 Learning Outcomes